IsmaheneLarbi/snowcrash/level09/Resources/method.md

 	return (0);
 }

-gcc main.c -o reverse && ./reverse token
+### gcc main.c -o reverse && ./reverse token

+## We reversed transformation of file 'token' and now we have token to authenticate as flag09